You are listening to the Sean Hannity Radio Show Podcast.

 It's beyond scary.

-But that you have no option.
+But you have no option.

-Once you give these dictators, weapons of mass destruction, they're not rolling by the same rules as the rest of the world rolls on.
+Once you give these dictators weapons of mass destruction, they're not rolling by the same rules as the rest of the world rolls on.

-North Korean fuel prices are soaring, as now UN sanctions are kicking.
+North Korean fuel prices are soaring as now UN sanctions are kicking.

 And by the way, you can't even get around New York.

-I had to walk halfway to work today once I got in the city.
+I had to walk halfway to work today once I got in the city because you just can't move.

 Did you see me come in with a nice sweat on my brow today?

-You think it was you all will laugh.
+You think you all will laugh.

 Why was that so funny to all of you?